xraySMULu/the-big-squeeze/README.md

 ## Data Pre-Processing/Gathering Steps
 Our team accessed inflation data from Kaggle, the U.S. Bureau of Labor Statistics (BLS), and the U.S. Department of Labor to analyze trends and visualize key economic metrics.

-* Consumer Price Index (CPI) Analysis
+* CPI vs GDP 500 Performance Analysis
 We began by accessing CPI data from the U.S. Bureau of Labor Statistics.
 Using the Python pandas module along with the CPI library, we leveraged the Consumer Price Index for North America.
 The data underwent basic preprocessing, including defining the start range and specifying the number of periods in the range.
 To analyze inflation trends, we calculated a 2% annual inflation increase and plotted it alongside the CPI progression.
 Additionally, we plotted the actual inflation percentage against the average using the same dataframe.
-These dataframes were visualized with line graphs and a dynamic map created with Matplotlib.
+We then used the S&P 500 dataset and compare CPI Change percentages against S&P 500 Performance data.
+All dataframes were visualized with line graphs, scatter plots, bar charts and a dynamic map created with Matplotlib.

-* Time-Series Data Analysis
+* CPI vs HPI Analysis
 Next, we worked with time-series data in CSV format obtained from Federal Reserve Economic Data (FRED) and Kaggle.
 The dataset was cleaned by renaming and filtering columns for usability.
 We aligned timelines by slicing the dataframe and addressed missing data to ensure consistency.
 The data was normalized for comparison and visualized using scatter plots and heatmaps, generated with Matplotlib.

 * Pre- and Post-Pandemic Economic Trends